Children and disasters

-When children suffer trauma, they often regress (go backwards in their development).
-Often the children do not wish to be apart from the parent they spend most of their time with.
-Try to talk with the other parent about how the children are feeling, perhaps with the help of a child and family counsellor.
+When children suffer trauma, such as experiencing a disaster, they often regress (go backwards in their development).
+As a result, sometimes the children do not wish to be apart from the parent they spend most of their time with.
+If you think your children have been affected by a disaster, try to talk with the other parent about how the children are feeling, perhaps with the help of a child and family counsellor.
 This will help you both make decisions based on the needs of the children.
-Contact a Family Relationship Centre on their Family Relationship Advice Line to get the number of a counsellor near you.
-See “Where to get help” at the end of this factsheet.
+Contact a Family Relationship Centre via the to get the number of a counsellor near you.

-If the other parent will not agree, you may need to change your parenting order or attend mediation.
+If you are separated and the other parent does not agree with a decision you wish to make, you may need to change your parenting order or attend mediation (also known as family dispute resolution).
 If you have a parenting plan, you may need to apply for an order or attend mediation.
-You will need to show the court why the order needs to have the arrangements you would like and that this is in your children's best interests.
-If you do not obey the arrangements set out in the order or plan in the meantime, you may need to defend your decision to the court.
-You can get legal information and help to do this.
-See 'Where to get help' at the end of this factsheet.
+In this case, you will need to show the court why the arrangements you are seeking are in your children's best interests.
+If you do not obey the arrangements set out in the order in the meantime, you may need to defend your decision to the court.
+See the section for more information about this.

-If you want to move to another area and this would make it difficult for the children to see the other parent, get legal advice.
-Talk about this with the other parent before moving the children away.
 You should think about the children’s best interests at all times.
-If there is family violence or child abuse, get legal advice and other help.
-There are support services that may help you with these issues.
-See 'Where to get help' below.
+If there is family violence or child abuse, there are support services that may help you with these issues.
+See the section for more information.

 You can change a parenting plan by making a new one which is dated and signed by both parents.
 If you have a parenting order that was made on or after 1 July 2006, and both parents agree on the changes, you can change the order by making a parenting plan.

-If the other parent does not agree to the changes and you want to change or make a parenting order, you must first try family dispute resolution.
-Sometimes you do not have to do this – for example, if there is family violence or in situations of urgency.
-Get legal advice if this applies to you.
+If you want to make a new parenting order and the other parent does not agree to the changes, you must usually try family dispute resolution first.
+Sometimes you do not have to do this – for example, if there is family violence or an urgent situation.
+If you think this applies to you, seek legal advice.

-If you pay child support through the Department of Human Services Commonwealth Child Support you should call 131 272 and tell them your new income so that your child-support payments can be recalculated.
+If you pay child support through Services Australia and a disaster has affected your level of income, you should call and tell them your new income so that your child support payments can be recalculated.